-Using the most recent data available, Alaska municipalities had approximately \$2.4 billion in general obligation bonds outstanding at June 30, 2020.
+Using the most recent data available, Alaska municipalities had approximately \$2.3 billion in general obligation bonds outstanding as of June 30, 2021.
 Alaska municipalities' general obligation debt has remained relatively stable over the last ten years and remains below its peak of approximately \$2.7 billion reached in 1986.

 In addition to general obligation debt that is supported by local taxes, cities and boroughs may issue debt that is supported by the revenues generated by the project financed through the issuance of debt.
-At June 30, 2020, approximately \$1.0 billion in municipal revenue bonds were outstanding.
+As of June 30, 2021, approximately \$765.5 million in municipal revenue bonds were outstanding.

-TABLE 1.1 State and State Agency Debt by Type at 6/30/20 \$ (millions)
+TABLE 1.1 State and State Agency Debt by Type at 6/30/21 \$ (millions)